-- The use of rapid DNA to verify family relationship claims at border entry points is distinct from other DNA-related DHS practices, such as detainee DNA collection for the federal criminal database CODIS. - A DNA test cannot verify a child's relationship with step- or adoptive parents. - Rapid DNA instruments can verify a child's relationship with siblings, aunts/uncles, and cousins.
+- The use of DNA to verify family relationship claims at border entry points is distinct from other DNA-related DHS practices, such as detainee DNA collection for the federal criminal database CODIS. - A DNA test cannot verify a child's relationship with step- or adoptive parents. - Rapid DNA is faster than sending the sample out to a laboratory.
+With a laboratory test, families can potentially be detained for weeks while waiting for test results. - Rapid DNA instruments can verify a child's relationship with siblings, aunts/uncles, and cousins.
 In practice, however, DHS only uses rapid DNA instruments to verify parent-child relationships. - While testing is voluntary, refusal to test could weaken a family's claim and lead to deportation or family unit separation. - If a family refuses a test, ICE personnel can seek a court issued warrant authorizing rapid DNA testing.
-For a warrant to be issued, ICE personnel must demonstrate probable cause of family unit fraud. - Even if the test verifies the relationship, deportation or family separation is still a possibility. - It is unclear to what extent the practice is ongoing and whether it will be formalized into written policy.
+For a warrant to be issued, ICE personnel must demonstrate probable cause of family unit fraud. - Even if the test verifies the relationship, deportation or family separation is still a possibility. - It is clear with the new PIA that DHS intends to continue this practice, but it is not yet authorized under any formal legislation.